-- The School of Health and Social Care leads the South West for nursing, midwifery and social work.
+- The Faculty of Health and Social Sciences leads the South West for nursing, midwifery and social work.

-- Specialist labs and facilities include a unique forensics crime house and the UK's first University-based Sony HD TV studio.
+- Specialist labs and facilities include a unique crime scene training centre and the UK's first university-based Sony HD TV studio.

-- The Students' Union (SUBU) is the voice for students, providing confidential advice and representation on many issues.
+- The Students' Union at Bournemouth University (SUBU) is the voice for students, providing confidential advice and representation on many issues.

-- SUBU is the central hub for clubs, societies as well as our student-run media outlet – Nerve* magazine, TV and radio.
+- SUBU is the central hub for over 200 clubs and societies, volunteering opportunities and our student-run media outlet – Nerve* magazine, TV and radio.

-- It manages shops and bars on both campuses including the student night club, the Old Fire Station.
+- SUBU manages shops and bars on both campuses including the student night club, the Old Fire Station.

-- sportBU offers comprehensive sports scholarships to support talented athletes.
+- We offer a range of sports scholarships to support talented athletes.